-Salmon is such a healthy fish and so versatile in the kitchen, the variety of recipes for it are endless.
+Salmon is such a delicious fish and so versatile in the kitchen, the variety of recipes for it are endless.
 What makes this lovely fish so great to cook with is it marries beautifully with so many flavors, and is especially good with the ones here in this Asian-style salmon pasty.

 A pasty is such a great dish as it is wonderful fresh from the oven, but equally excellent served cold in a lunch box or as a hand-held snack.
 You can make them plate-sized, as is shone here, tinier for small hands, or bigger for cutting and slicing large pieces for your guests if you're throwing a dinner party.
 It is really up to you.